bilalrai2/Pengu-Clash/README.md

 ## Configuration

-- **query.txt:** You will find the file `accounts.json` inside the project directory.
+- **query.txt:** You will find the file `query.txt` inside the project directory.
 Make sure `query.txt` contains data that matches the format expected by the script.
 Here are examples of file formats:
   ```
   Add Pengu Clash Bot Query Id
   ```